svenkubiak/mangooio/docs/sse.md

 }
 ```

-The first argument is the route URL.
-The payload is a string.
-Delivery runs on a virtual thread.
+The first argument is the route URL the event goes to, and the payload is a plain string.
+Delivery runs on a virtual thread, so `sendData()` returns immediately without blocking on connected clients.

 Client setup: [MDN Server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).